John Havlicek: 1970s

-With one second left in the second overtime of Game Five of the 1976 NBA Finals, Havlicek made a leaning, running bank shot that appeared to be the game-winner.
+The following year in during the 1975-76 season Havlicek played in 76 regular season games.
+His production slightly decreased, scoring 17.0 PPG, 4.1 RPG, and 3.7 APG.
+Despite this drop in production he remained a key player for the team alongside Dave Cowens and Jo Jo White.
+In addition he was named to his fifth and final All-Defensive First Team and his seventh All-NBA Second Team.
+The Celtics finished with the best record in the East that year and defeated both Buffalo and Cleveland to advance to the 1976 NBA Finals vs the Phoenix Suns.
+With one second left in the second overtime of game five of the 1976 NBA Finals, Havlicek made a leaning, running bank shot that appeared to be the game-winner.
 Phoenix called an illegal timeout, resulting in a technical foul shot converted by Jo Jo White.
 However, Phoenix still had one final possession, and Gar Heard scored for Phoenix to tie the game.
 The Celtics went on to win in triple overtime.
 The game was hailed as the greatest NBA Finals game ever played.
+The Celtics went on to win the sixth game and Havlicek's eighth and final championship.